 It’s worth keeping an eye out for Downtown Asheville condos that already have STVR permits.
 But that’s a small market, and so let’s assume we’re talking about homes outside the Asheville City limits so we’re not limited to just homestays.
 Consider areas located near Asheville but just beyond the city limits so STVRs are permitted and city amenities are nearby.
 This would include areas like Town Mountain, Fairview, and Arden.

 Next, consider other towns that are more pro-vacation rental than Asheville.
-These areas would include Black Mountain, Montreat, and Weaverville.
+There are always vacation homes for sale in Black Mountain, Montreat, and Weaverville.
 And keep in mind that generally, every part of the county outside the City of Asheville allows vacation rentals.
 There are some exceptions, but this is a good way to begin your search for a vacation home to buy.
 There are a good number of log cabins for sale in more rural areas, and these often make great rental investment properties.

 Properties Subject to the North Carolina Vacation Rental Act

 One last point to touch on is the North Carolina Vacation Rental Act.
 Much of this law has to do with how property managers (who must have a North Carolina real estate license) handle deposits and rental agreements.
 But it also has one very important rule for buyers looking to purchase an investment property to be used as a vacation rental.

 If the home you purchase is subject to future vacation rental agreements for up to 180 days after closing, the buyer will take the title to the home subject to those rental agreements.
 So those agreements must still be honored.

 Ready to Buy a Vacation Home in the Asheville Area?